 During 2009, we expect to continue to make substantial investments to advance our pipeline of drug candidates from early stage discovery research through clinical development.
 On March 2, 2009, we announced that we were terminating our Phase 2 clinical trial for Oral NKTR-118 (oral PEGylated naloxol) as a result of positive preliminary results.
 We also have several Phase 2 clinical trials for NKTR-102 (PEGylated irinotecan) directed at a number of different indications in the oncology therapeutic area already underway or scheduled to begin during 2009.
 In addition, on February 17, 2009, we announced that we had dosed the first patient in a Phase 1 clinical trial for NKTR-105 (PEGylated docetaxel) for patients with refractory solid tumors.
-We also have several other products in the early discovery or preclinical stage that we are preparing to move into clinical development or will be moving into clinical development in 2009.
+We also have several other products in the early discovery or preclinical stage that we are preparing to move into clinical development.